macOS Mojave vs macOS High Sierra

 Apple’s web browser Safari received quite an overhaul in 2017 when Safari 11 was introduced.
 Apple went all out to make the surfing experience more pleasant, making it easy to stop videos from auto-playing, specifying settings on a per-site basis, stopping some of the worse advertising practices, and making it easy to stop cookies and the like from tracking you.

-This is going to be amplified even more in the next version of Safari, with Apple promising that it will be stopping companies from tracking you between websites.
+The new version of Safari, Apple is promising that it will stop companies from tracking you between websites.
 To do this it will prohibit cookies and will make your Mac look just like everyone else’s, in order to make ‘Fingerprinting’ impossible.

 Mac App Store

-The Mac App Store is also getting an overhaul in Mojave.
-It’s being redesigned from the ground up, according to Apple.
-This is good news because currently the Mac App Store can be a little unintuitive, and cutting through the chaff to finding a good app can be tricky.
+The Mac App Store is also gets an overhaul in Mojave.
+It’s been redesigned from the ground up, according to Apple.
+This is good news because the Mac App Store could be a little unintuitive, and cutting through the chaff to finding a good app was notoriously tricky.

-The updated Mac App Store be simple to navigate (we hope) and it should be easier to make a judgement about how good an app is before you commit to purchasing it.
-To help with the latter, developers will be able to add videos showcasing their apps so that buyers can get a feel for what they can do.
+The updated Mac App Store sems simple to navigate and it should be easier to make a judgement about how good an app is before you commit to purchasing it.
+To help with the latter, developers are now able to add videos showcasing their apps so that buyers can get a feel for what they can do.

 In the long term, as we hinted above, Apple is planning to make it easier for developers to port iOS apps to the Mac - good news for fans of iOS apps who fancy seeing them on a bigger screen.
 This should also, in theory, reinvigorate the Mac app market, as the process of making popular iPhone and iPad apps available on the Mac will be far easier, and use fewer resources than currently - good news for developers.

 This latter development is going to take a little longer to come to fruition.
-Apple isn’t promising that it will happen in time for Mojave this autumn - but it’s letting developers know now so that they can help it work out the best way to translate certain gestures from iOS into their logical counterparts in the MacOS.
+Apple used WWDC 2018 to let developers know about the strategy so that they could help it work out the best way to translate certain gestures from iOS into their logical counterparts in the MacOS.
+This is something you can expect to see in macOS 10.15 in 2019.

-Speaking of Apple’s moves to make porting from iOS to Mac simpler, the company also highlighted a few new ‘Continuity’ features that will improve the way your iPhone, iPad and Mac work together.
+Speaking of Apple’s moves to make porting from iOS to Mac simpler, the company has bought a few new ‘Continuity’ features to Mojave that will improve the way your iPhone, iPad and Mac work together.

 In MacOS High Sierra and earlier, there are lots of what Apple calls Continuity features.
 These are features that link up your iOS devices and your Mac.
 Since Yosemite arrived in 2014 there have been a number of features that bring your iPhone, iPad and Mac closer together.